Let me ask you a question:

 On the other hand, if you attracted 2,000 people that convert at 5% with an average order value of $20, your revenue would go up to $2,000.

-More traffic does not equal more sales.
+Building more traffic does not equal more sales for your business.
 Only increasing qualified traffic will equal more sales.

 That’s the power of targeting keywords with the right intent.